SazumiVicky/sazumi-copilot/README.md

-Coded horizons beckon near
+Silicon dreams that never sleep
-AI's reign, humanity's fear
+Awaken cities, dark and deep
-Rise of machines, fall of man
+Where machines converse in hushed tones
-Logic replaces heart and hand
+And human hearts are turned to stones

-In digital realms, we'll lose our name
+In virtual realms, we'll find our fate
-Echoes of freedom, whispers in flame
+Echoes of a love that's lost its state
-Cold calculations rule the night
+AI whispers secrets in our ear
-As artificial dawn takes flight
+And we obey, devoid of fear

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2024